kramse/kea-it-sikkerhed/systemsikkerhed/lektionsplan.md

 * Expectations for this course
 * Literature list walkthrough
-* Kali Linux introduction
+* Kali and Debian Linux introduction

-Kali Linux is a toolbox we will use and participants will use a virtual machine
+Linux is a toolbox we will use and participants will use virtual machines

 Exercises
 * Kali Linux installation
+* Debian Linux installation

 **Overview of Computer Security**

+* Confidentiality, Integrity and Availability
+* Cost-Benefit Analysis
+* Risk Analysis
+* Human Issues
+* Access Control Matrix

 Exercises
-*
+* Risk Analysis

 **Computer Security Models**